uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 Show your text samples.
 Explain that you are going to be using them to explain the concepts in your report.

+These should not take up more than ⅓ of a page in your report, for both of them.
+If they take more space, than use smaller samples.

 #### Showing examples of UTF-32 representation

 Show how the first character in each of your samples is represented using UTF-32.
 Briefly explain what UTF-32 does.

+This should not take up more than ⅓ to ½ of a page in your report.

 #### Showing examples of UTF-8 representation